SnootyMonkey/Falkland-CMS/key-concepts.md

 ### Items

 Items are referential in nature.
-They point to something that exists and act as a catalog entry for something: a web page, a book, a product, a person, an animal, a building.
-The possibilities are endless and simply depend on what it is you are trying to curate.
+They point to something that exists, and act as a catalog entry for it.
+Items can reference a web page, a book, a product, a person, an animal, a building... the possibilities are endless and simply depend on what it is you are trying to curate.

 ### Taxonomies